docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 ### <a name="task1.2"></a>Task 1.2: Build the Application Image

 1. Build the image from the Dockerfile.
-You are going to specify an image tag `web-app` that you will reference this image by later.
+You are going to specify an image tag `docker-pets` that you will reference this image by later.
 The `.` in the command indicates that you are building from the current directory.
 Docker will automatically build off of any file in the directory named `Dockerfile`.

 ```
-$ docker build -t web-app --no-cache .
+~/docker-pets/web $ docker build -t docker-pets .
 Sending build context to Docker daemon 26.55 MB
 Step 1/7 : FROM alpine:3.4
  ---> baa5d63471ea